pymeasure/pymeasure/docs/dev/adding_instruments/instrument.rst

 * The bulk of your instrument's interface will probably be made up of properties for quantities to set and/or read out.
 Our custom properties (see :ref:`writing_properties` ff. below) offer some convenience features and are therefore preferable, but plain Python properties are also fine.
 * "Actions", commands or verbs should typically be methods, not properties: :code:`recall()`, :code:`trigger_scan()`, :code:`prepare_resistance_measurement()`, etc.
 * This separation between properties and methods also naturally helps with observing the `"command-query separation" principle <https://en.wikipedia.org/wiki/Command%E2%80%93query_separation>`__.
-* If your instrument has multiple identical channels, see doc:`channels`.
+* If your instrument has multiple identical channels, see :ref:`channels`.

 In principle, you are free to write any methods that are necessary for interacting with the instrument.
 When doing so, make sure to use the :code:`self.ask(command)`, :code:`self.write(command)`, and :code:`self.read()` methods to issue commands instead of calling the adapter directly.
-If the communication requires changes to the commands sent/received, you can override these methods in your instrument, for further information see doc:`advanced_communication_protocols`.
+If the communication requires changes to the commands sent/received, you can override these methods in your instrument, for further information see :ref:`advanced_communication_protocols`.

 In practice, we have developed a number of best practices for making instruments easy to write and maintain.
 The following sections detail these, which are highly encouraged to follow.